 - The Graduate Recruitment and Fellowship Office for graduate fellowship support.

 - The Financial Aid Office for loans and work-study (If you require a visa to study at UWM, you are not eligible for loans or work-study.)

-- School of Information Studies scholarships and assistantships.
+- School of Information Studies scholarships.

 There are several hotels and motels conveniently located near the UWM campus.
 Please view our visitor information page to obtain a map of UWM and a list of nearby lodging options.